August 30, 2013

 “For I delivered to you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures: And that he was seen by Cephas, then of the twelve.”

 and, by inference, Jesus again in Matthew 12:40 where Jesus God declares he will remain in the heart of the earth for “three days AND three nights,” thus equaling the fourth day.
 (See also Matthew 27:63.)
-This being the case, one would think that the disciples were already fully prepared for Jesus’ return from the dead.
+This being the case, one would assume that the disciples were already fully, and gleefully prepared for Jesus’ return from the dead.

 Should we assume that the disciples were truly dim-witted beyond all belief?
 Or, could it be that the disciples never really believed Jesus after all, even after witnessing the multitude of “miracles” he is said to have performed right before their very eyes?

 Next Time in Part III: The Christian response.
 Part III (here)

 A Theological/Bible Related Commentary

 Picture the scene: Mary Magdalene has just arrived at the tomb of Jesus on “the first day of the week”―but while it is still dark (John 20:1).
 (So it wasn’t really the “first” day of the week, it’s the pre-dawn, and therefore still “Saturday”!
 Mary Magdalene will return later at dawn in Matthew 28:1.
 Thus, we find a biblical inaccuracy right off the bat.)

 Mary is stunned to find the entrance tomb stone rolled back and the tomb itself empty.
 She is further stunned to find that not a single angel (or two) is to be found either inside or outside the tomb as reported in the gospels of Matthew, Mark, and Luke!